- Author By Miva |

-Love them or hate them, Amazon is here to stay.
+Love it or hate it, Amazon customer service is second to none.
 Named Fast Company’s Most Innovative Company of 2017, the world’s largest online marketplace continues to push the bounds of what’s possible in ecommerce, an impetus dubbed “The Amazon Effect”.

 The businesses that thrive will control the margin by taking control of the customer experience, their way.
-In this series we’ll dive into five differentiators behind Amazon’s success.
+In this series we’ll dive into five differentiators behind Amazon’s success, including its customer service.
 Then we’ll explore how your business, no matter its size, can leverage these factors to compete with your E-Giants.

 The Amazon Effect

 “The Amazon Effect” explains the pull of e-retailers toward a higher standard of customer service, operations, and innovation.

 Here are three key factors to Amazon’s success in ecommerce:

 Amazon Puts The Customer First